Rabadash8820/UnityAssemblies/README.md

 `Unity3D` allows developers to effectively reference assemblies of the Unity game engine (e.g., `UnityEngine.dll`) as NuGet packages.

+_Unity® and the Unity logo are trademarks of Unity Technologies._

 ## Contents

 - [Basic Usage](#basic-usage)